mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

 feature-requests that made me think again about design of the library:

-* [Matteo Ferrando](https://github.com/chamini2), an active user who noticed problem with non-flexible position-advancing mechanism.
+* [Matteo Ferrando](https://github.com/chamini2), an active user who noticed the problem with non-flexible position-advancing mechanism.

-* [Herbert Valerio Riedel](https://github.com/hvr) who proposed to add support for include files and move position-advancing functions into `Stream` type class.
+* [Herbert Valerio Riedel](https://github.com/hvr) who proposed to add support for include files and move position-advancing functions into the `Stream` type class.

 * [Wojciech Daniło](https://github.com/wdanilo) who opened issue about